rogercampos/saviour/README.md

 ### StringSource

-This is just a wrapper class that gives no additional behaviour except for implementing the required API.
+This is just a wrapper class that gives no additional behavior except for implementing the required API.
 Use it as:

 ```
 foo = Saviour::StringSource.new("my raw contents", "filename.jpg")